-He knew from a young age that veterinary medicine was the path for him.
-He was exposed to responsible animal ownership and inspired by his grandparents who would drive a fair distance to take their slobbery Mastiff’s and St. Bernard’s to the specialists at the University of Pennsylvania to receive the best care possible.
+Brian knew from a young age that veterinary medicine was the path for him.
+He was exposed to responsible animal ownership by his grandparents.
+They inspired him with their practice of driving a fair distance to take their slobbery Mastiffs and St. Bernards to the specialists at the University of Pennsylvania to receive the best care possible.
 Brian recognised then that specialists were rare and getting proper care was important.

-When it came time for University he knew he was a very hands-on type of person and liked to fix stuff.
-He originally went into engineering then made the switch to the vet program at the University of Florida graduating as a Doctor of Veterinary Medicine in 1985.
-“I had a strong academic background in problem solving, solution and diagnostics and decided he wanted to be the best orthopaedic surgeon I could be”.
+When it came time for university he knew he was a very hands-on type of person and liked to fix stuff.
+Brian originally went into engineering then made the switch to the vet program at the University of Florida graduating as a Doctor of Veterinary Medicine in 1985.
+“I had a strong academic background in problem solving, solution and diagnostics and decided I wanted to be the best orthopaedic surgeon I could be”.
 Since then he has never looked back!